-Do you feel like you’re working hard at your running, but are constantly asking yourself, “Why am I not getting faster?”
+Do you feel like you’re working hard, but are constantly asking yourself, “Why am I not getting faster at my running?”
 Improving at running can be a lot more complicated than just lacing up and heading out the door.
-Chances are you’re making at least a few of the following mistakes and that’s what’s holding you back:
+Chances are you’re making at least a few of the following mistakes and that’s what’s holding you back.

 1.)
 You always run at the same pace.